Please

 way.

-ultimate consequence of multiple events.
-But in all actuality there may not
+Now, in all actuality there may

 Now, to start to address the